FairyDevicesRD/FairyMaCorpus/corpus/wikipedia/README.md

 # Wikipedia annotation

-All annotation is based on JUMAN part of speech system.
+All annotations are based on JUMAN part of speech system.

 - ``confusing-jumanpp``
     - Errors found by using Juman++